akc/sloane/README.md

 -k *keys*
 :   Keys of fields to print (default: SN)

+-n *entries*
+:   Fetch at most this many entries (default: 5)

 --url
 :   Print URLs of found entries (but nothing else)

--n *entries*
-:   Fetch at most this many entries (default: 5)

-## `grep`
+--local

-Grep for a sequence in the local database.
-Same options as for the `lookup` command apply.
+:   Grep for a sequence in the local database.

-## `filter`
+--filter

-Read sequences from stdin and return those that are in the local database.
+:   Read sequences from stdin and return those that are in the local
+    database.

 --invert
 :   Return sequences *not* in the database.

-## `update`
+Only relevant when used
+    with `--filter`

+--update
-Update the local database.
+:   Update the local database.

-## `version`
+--version

-Print version information.
+:   Print version information.

+--help
+:   Display a short help message

 # EXAMPLES

 The most common search is for entries matching a sequence of consecutive terms:

-    sloane lookup 1,3,19,183,2371,38703
+    sloane 1,3,19,183,2371,38703

 At the time of writing this particular query would return